Hamza22258/Hamaray-Bachchay/README.md

 Run all the sql queries.(DDL.sql, CONSTRAINTS.sql, TRIGGERS.sql, DATA_INSERTION.sql ) on oracle 11g preferred.

 Copy the Hamarey-Bachchay folder in htdocs folder.
-I have used a zend core server and htdocs folder is insides the installation directory of zend.
+I have used a zend core server and htdocs folder is inside the installation directory of zend.

 Run the server as http://localhost:100/Hamarey-Bachchay/Main-Menu.html.
 Port may be different.